Understanding Shared Fault in Personal Injury in Jefferson City, Missouri

 Personal injury cases are traumatic in many ways – physically, certainly, but also emotionally and even financially.
 Claiming damages is one way to gain compensation for at least the financial aspect of an injury – lost wages or damage to a vehicle or other property.
-However, what many people dealing with personal injury in Jefferson City, Missouri don’t realize is that under Missouri law, personal injury is not an “all or nothing” proposition where only one person involved in an accident or incident is considered at fault.
+However, what many people dealing with a personal injury in Jefferson City, Missouri don’t realize is that under Missouri law, personal injury is not an “all or nothing” proposition where only one person involved in an accident or incident is considered at fault.

 Pure Rule of Personal Injury